 Our scheme is open to applications from 7th September 2015.

 Every year at Cancer Research UK we offer graduates a unique opportunity to join our graduate trainee scheme.
 Over two years, which includes four 6-month placements, graduates will experience working with the UK’s most valuable charity brand.
 Cancer Research UK is an inspiring and innovative place to work, filled with talented and dedicated professionals, all of whom are one hundred percent focused on our goal: to accelerate progress and see three in four people survive cancer within the next 20 years.

 What makes our scheme special?

-Our graduate scheme is ranked No. 1 in the charity sector by The Job Crowd and in 2014/2015 we are ranked at number 56 in the Times Top 100 graduate employer league table.
+Our graduate scheme is ranked No. 3 on Guardian 300 and in 2015/2016 we are ranked at number 46 in the Times Top 100 graduate employer league table.
 But it’s not just about the statistics – the real hallmark of this programme is the opportunity to work for an organisation that is accelerating progress to beat cancer sooner, making a real difference and improving people’s lives.
-Our work stretches across all disciplines from fundraising, to scientific strategy and funding, to policy, to HR, finance and IT.
+Our work stretches across all disciplines from fundraising, to scientific strategy and funding, to policy and technology.
 You will be able to select which specialism you would like to join when you start the application process.

 How will we support your development?

 The placements you complete will be varied and stretching in their nature, meaning that from day one you will contribute to our cause; drawing on and developing your individual strengths, talents and experience.
 Trainees usually complete assignments within their own specialist area, with some opportunity to experience work in other streams of the business.
 You will be supported by your line manager, past graduates, a mentor, as well as HR and the graduate development advisor – so there will be lots of people to support you and your career.